graphql/composite-schemas-wg/rfcs/spec/spec/Section 1 -- Overview.md

   the core execution algorithms.

-The GraphQL Composite Schemas spec describes a colaborative approach towards build a single graph composed from multiple _subgraphs_ by specifying the algorithms to merge different GraphQL _subgraph_s chemas into a single _supergraph_.
+The GraphQL Composite Schemas spec describes a colaborative approach towards build a single graph composed from multiple _subgraphs_ by specifying the algorithms to merge different GraphQL _subgraph_ schemas into a single _supergraph_.

 Two subgraphs exposing a type with the same name form a distributed type in the _supergraph_.